 What exactly is the original iPhone?

-The answer to "What are the differences between the original iPhone and the iPhone 3G?" additionally may be of interest.
-For comparisons between subsequently introduced iPhone models, see the main iPhone Q&A page.
+For detailed comparisons between subsequently introduced iPhone models, see EveryiPhone.com's main iPhone Q&A page.

 A revolutionary mobile phone, a widescreen iPod with touch controls, and a breakthrough Internet communications device with desktop-class email, web browsing, maps, and searching -- into one small and lightweight handheld device.